nilearn/nilearn/doc/glm/first_level_model.rst

 Fitting a first level model
 ===========================

-The :class:`nilearn.glm.first_level_model.FirstLevelModel` class provides the tools to fit the linear model to the fMRI data.
-The :func:`nilearn.glm.first_level_model.FirstLevelModel.fit()` function takes the fMRI data and design matrix as input and fits the GLM.
-Like other Nilearn functions, :func:`nilearn.glm.first_level_model.FirstLevelModel.fit()` accepts file names as input, but can also work with `NiftiImage objects <https://nipy.org/nibabel/nibabel_images.html>`_.
+The :class:`nilearn.glm.first_level.FirstLevelModel` class provides the tools to fit the linear model to the fMRI data.
+The :func:`nilearn.glm.first_level.FirstLevelModel.fit()` function takes the fMRI data and design matrix as input and fits the GLM.
+Like other Nilearn functions, :func:`nilearn.glm.first_level.FirstLevelModel.fit()` accepts file names as input, but can also work with `NiftiImage objects <https://nipy.org/nibabel/nibabel_images.html>`_.
 More information about input formats is available `here <http://nilearn.github.io/manipulating_images/input_output.html#inputing-data-file-names-or-image-objects>`_ ::

-  from nilearn.glm.first_level_model import FirstLevelModel fmri_glm = FirstLevelModel()
+  from nilearn.glm.first_level import FirstLevelModel fmri_glm = FirstLevelModel()
   fmri_glm = fmri_glm.fit(subject_data, design_matrices=design_matrices)